-For the best results, you should try a 3-part system containing shampoo, a conditioner and a leave-in scalp treatment.
+For the best results, you should try a 3-part system containing a hair loss shampoo for women and men, a conditioner and a leave-in scalp treatment.
 (Although you can of course, start off with the individual products.)

 Although each system involves the same 3 steps – Cleanse, Optimise and Treat – the products within them vary.
 Why?
 Well, we’re all different – so we need different formulas depending on our hair type, or what might be causing the loss.